 Employer-sponsored coverage generally ends when you leave the company.
 In addition, your employer could decide to stop offering the benefit to save money.

-You control an individual policy.
-Generally an individual disability policy is guaranteed renewable, which means it stays in effect as long as you pay the premiums.
+But you control an individual policy.
+An individual disability policy is, in most cases, guaranteed renewable, which means it stays in effect as long as you pay the premiums.

-With a group policy, you're limited to the insurance company your employer chooses.
-When you buy an individual policy, you select the insurance company.
+With a group policy, you’re limited to the insurance company your employer chooses.
+When you buy an individual policy, you select the insurer.